tatumio/tatum-php/docs/Api/WithdrawalApi.md

 <h4>2 credits per API call.</h4>

-<p> <p>Create a withdrawal from Tatum Ledger account to the blockchain.
+ Create a withdrawal from Tatum Ledger account to the blockchain.
    <h4>BTC, LTC, DOGE, BCH</h4>
-   <p>     When withdrawal from Tatum is executed, all deposits, which are not processed yet are used as an input and     change is moved to pool address 0 of wallet for defined account's xpub.
+        When withdrawal from Tatum is executed, all deposits, which are not processed yet are used as an input and     change is moved to pool address 0 of wallet for defined account's xpub.
 If there are no unspent deposits, only last pool address 0 UTXO is used.
 If balance of wallet is not sufficient, it is impossible to perform withdrawal from this account -> funds were transferred to another     linked wallet within system or outside of Tatum visibility.
      For the first time of withdrawal from wallet, there must be some deposit made and funds are obtained from that.
 Since     there is no withdrawal, there was no transfer to pool address 0 and thus it is not present in vIn.
 Pool transfer is identified by missing data.address property in response.
-When last not cancelled withdrawal is not completed and thus there is no tx id of output transaction given,     we cannot perform next withdrawal.   </p>
+When last not cancelled withdrawal is not completed and thus there is no tx id of output transaction given,     we cannot perform next withdrawal.

    <h4>ETH</h4>
-   <p>     Withdrawal from Tatum can be processed only from 1 account.
+        Withdrawal from Tatum can be processed only from 1 account.
 In Ethereum Blockchain, each address is recognized as an account and only funds from that account can be sent in 1 transaction.
 Example: Account A has 0.5 ETH, Account B has 0.3 ETH.
 Account A is linked to Tatum Account 1, Account B is linked to Tatum Account 2.
 Tatum Account 1 has balance 0.7 Ethereum and     Tatum Account 2 has 0.1 ETH.
 Withdrawal from Tatum Account 1 can be at most 0.5 ETH, even though balance in Tatum Private Ledger is 0.7 ETH.
 Because of this Ethereum Blockchain limitation, withdrawal request should always contain sourceAddress, from which withdrawal will be made.
-To get available balances for Ethereum wallet accounts, use hint endpoint.   </p>
+To get available balances for Ethereum wallet accounts, use hint endpoint.

    <h4>XRP</h4>
-   <p>     XRP withdrawal can contain DestinationTag except of address, which is placed in attr parameter of withdrawal request.
-SourceTag of the blockchain transaction should be withdrawal ID for autocomplete purposes of withdrawals.   </p>
+        XRP withdrawal can contain DestinationTag except of address, which is placed in attr parameter of withdrawal request.
+SourceTag of the blockchain transaction should be withdrawal ID for autocomplete purposes of withdrawals.

    <h4>XLM</h4>
-   <p>     XLM withdrawal can contain memo except of address, which is placed in attr parameter of withdrawal request.
+        XLM withdrawal can contain memo except of address, which is placed in attr parameter of withdrawal request.
 XLM blockchain does not have possibility to enter source account information.
-It is possible to create memo in format 'destination|source', which is supported way of memo in Tatum and also there is information about the sender account in the blockchain.   </p>
+It is possible to create memo in format 'destination|source', which is supported way of memo in Tatum and also there is information about the sender account in the blockchain.

  When withdrawal is created, all other withdrawals with the same currency are pending, unless the current one is marked as complete or cancelled.
  Tatum ledger transaction is created for every withdrawal request with operation type WITHDRAWAL.
 The value of the transaction is the withdrawal amount + blockchain fee, which should be paid.
-In the situation, when there is withdrawal for ERC20, XLM, or XRP based custom assets, the fee is not included in the transaction because it is paid in different assets than the withdrawal itself. </p>
+In the situation, when there is withdrawal for ERC20, XLM, or XRP based custom assets, the fee is not included in the transaction because it is paid in different assets than the withdrawal itself.

 ### Example